sekharcidambi/gwiki/README.md

-# GWiki - AI-Enhanced GitHub Repository Wikis
+# Gloki - AI-Enhanced GitHub Repository Wikis

-GWiki is a modern web application that instantly generates beautiful, AI-enhanced wikis from any GitHub repository.
+Gloki is a modern web application that instantly generates beautiful, AI-enhanced wikis from any GitHub repository.
 Powered by Claude AI, it provides intelligent content summarization, documentation enhancement, and key insights.
 Simply paste a repository URL and get comprehensive, enhanced documentation in seconds.

 ## Features